Ride the Harbor for Health Cycle Event – Saturday, June 25th

 Is there a minimum fundraising requirement?

-The minimum fundraising requirement for participants who register for the Ride the Harbor is determined by the length of the ride you choose; $200 per person for 53 mile riders, $150 per person for 15 mile riders, and $100 per person for 7 mile riders.
+The minimum fundraising (or donation) requirement for participants who register for the Ride the Harbor is the same regardless the length of the ride you choose; $100 per person.

 Fundraising minimums must be raised by June 30th, 2022.
 Any balance due at that time will be charged to the credit card submitted during registration.